lewyu/ReinforcementLearningFlyBird/README.md

 ## Installation Dependencies:

-* Python  3.X and more
+* Python  3.X or later
-* TensorFlow 0.7
+* TensorFlow 1.0 or later
 * pygame
 * OpenCV-Python
 **All in the file `requirements.txt`，you can use pip to install  above of these dependencies**